WojciechMatuszewski/testing-serverless-architectures/testing-sfn/README.md

 - For **testing 3rd party APIs**, instead of using the step functions local, **consider creating mock endpoints to force the response you want**.

   - In the lecture, Yan uses `ngrok` to create a local public endpoint.
 If you run the tests locally, you **also could get away with using `msw` in some cases**.

+- I could not find a way to use the `waitForTaskToken` with a non-SDK call state transition.

+  - IMO, it would be neat if one could use a `Pass` state to do so, but maybe it is not necessary?

+    - Maybe trying to do so is a sign of a bad design?

+- And, of course, I forgot about the `AWS::SQS::QueuePolicy` resource.

+  - It took me longer than I would like to figure out the resource was missing.